Pitometsu/ppx_implicits/doc/prop.md

 show ?imp:Show3.(pack ~_x:(list ~_x:int)) [1; 2]
 ```

+### Recipe search space configuration

+(This part is just roughly implemented in the current implementation.)

+We have seen the simplest recipe search policy of `ppx_implicits`:
+`[%imp PATH]`, the values defined inside a specific module path `PATH`.
+It can support other recipe search policies easily,
+since the implicit resolution algorithm itself is almost orthogonal
+to the definitions of recipe search spaces.

+For example, it is not difficult to  use `open` directive
+to accumulate recipe space like Haskell's `import`
+and Modular Implicits' `open implicit` declarations.
+For example, `[%imp "<opened>.Show"]` is to instruct the PPX to gather
+recipes from the sum-modules named `Show` under modules opened
+by the `open` directive.

+Another policy, which is not orthodox but probably very useful
+in the current OCaml library structure, is a control based on
+the module names occurring in implicit value types.
+For example, if an implicit expression `[%imp "<related>.sexp_of*"]`
+has a type `PATH.t -> Sexplib.Sexp.t`, then recipes are the values
+whose paths match with  `PATH.sexp_of*` and `Sexplib.Sexp.sexp_of*`.
+Many library functions for data types which take sub-functions for
+their parameter types can be easily integrated by this algorithm.

 ### To Modular Implicits and type classes

 Once the implicit arguments by optional arguments works, it is almost